 The compound is in the neighborhood of Kakul, not far away from a military academy.

-Osama bin Laden’s Home videos show the chief terrorist living the life of an aging patriach
+Osama bin Laden’s Home videos show the chief terrorist living the life of an aging patriarch

-General information about the neighborhood where Osama Bin Laden’s masion is located
+General information about the neighborhood where Osama Bin Laden’s mansion is located

 The location was identified after one of Osama’s courier’s was named by a Guantanamo bay terrorist detention camp inmate.
 The courier was then tracked to the compound in Abbottabad.
 The compound, 8 times greater than the surrounding buildings, stood out by its 15 feet (5m) tall walls, crowned with barbed wire.
 It is a relatively recent construction (2005-2006) and its value is estimated at 1 million dollars.
 The locals also noticed that the compound never put the garbage out, which was incinerated instead.
 Finally, despite its size, the mansion had no landline phone or Internet access.
 The details were revealed in a White House background briefing.
 The briefing provided these gripping details about the identification of the location and about the firefight.